 Bringing 30-plus years of public and community service to work on societal change.

 A Utah native, Rebecca Chavez-Houck holds a B.A. in Journalism and Mass Communication and a Master of Public Administration (MPA), both from the University of Utah.
-She represented Salt Lake City’s District 24 (Downtown, Capitol Hill, Guadalupe & the Avenues) in the Utah House of Representatives from 2008-18, focusing primarily on public policy related to health and human services as well as voter engagement and access.
-She served as House Minority Whip (2014-16) and House Minority Assistant Whip (2012-14).
+She represented Salt Lake City’s District 24 (Downtown, Capitol Hill, Guadalupe & the Avenues neighborhoods) in the Utah House of Representatives from 2008-18, focusing primarily on public policy related to health and human services as well as voter engagement and access.
+Her leadership appointments included: House Minority Whip (2014-16) and House Minority Assistant Whip (2012-14).